0xSheller/reth_helper/readme.md

 Self-explanatory, you can use the same bucket for both nodes, just make sure you have the correct permissions set up.
 BASE_DIR is where data will be stored.

+just keep NODE_CLIENT as "reth", I added this so I can make one final snapshot of my erigon node.

 then run in order:

 `chmod +x setup_server.sh`

 `sudo ./setup_server.sh`